commercialhaskell/stackage/CURATORS.md

 ### Upgrading GHC version
 The Dockerfile contains information on which GHC versions should be used.
 You can modify it and push it to Github to trigger a DockerHub build.
-The master branch is used for nightlies, and the lts branch for LTS.
+The master branch is used for nightlies.
+For LTSes, we use the ltsX branch, where X is the major version number (e.g., lts3 for lts-3.\*).

+Note that when starting a new LTS major release, you'll need to modify Docker Hub to create a new Docker tag for the relevant branch name.

 ### Getting the new image to the build server
 Once a new Docker image is available, you'll need to pull it onto the stackage-build server (see